jaliso/grijpmaflats-site/src/index.md

 ---
 title: Grijpmaflats -  Landing Page
 layout: layout.njk
+<! -- layout: layout.njk -->
 ---

-# Welcome to Grijpmaflats klankbordgroep
+# Welcome to Grijpmaflats bewonerscommissie

 This is a simple landing page built with Eleventy.